Peter Leeds Penny Stocks Facebook

 Yahoo.com offers a symbol lookup feature Symbol Lookup which will tell you if the firm is still trading under the same name.

 Call or write the transfer agent that is listed on the front of each certificate.
-A transfer agent handles transfers of stock certificates and should be able to advise you on their value.
+A transfer agent handles transfers of stock certificates (regular and penny stocks) and should be able to advise you on their value.

 If the transfer agent no longer exists or cannot help you, try to contact the company directly.
 The stock certificates should show the state where the company was incorporated.
 Contact the Secretary of State in that state, and ask for the Business Corporations Section.
 They should be able to give you a history of the company.
 From there you can contact the existing company (if there is one) to find out the value of your stocks.

-If you don't want to do the research yourself you can always hire one of the many firms on the internet that will research your shares for you.
+If you don't want to do the research yourself you can always hire one of the many firms on the internet that will research the shares of your penny stocks (or hopefully now large cap stocks) for you.

 One Quick Method to Determine if Your Shares Have Value